Fertility Counseling & Psychology Services

-Psychology services plays an important role in overall treatment for couples at University of Colorado Advanced Reproductive Medicine.
-Those undergoing third-party reproductive medicine, which involves assistance from others with donated eggs, sperm, or surrogacy are required to go through counseling sessions.
+Psychology services play an important role in overall treatment for couples at University of Colorado Advanced Reproductive Medicine.
+Those undergoing third-party reproductive medicine, which involves assistance from others with donated eggs, donated sperm or surrogacy are required to go through counseling sessions.
 Although many couples are initially hesitant to do this, many find immense benefits in discussing these issues.

 UCARM’s fertility counseling program has been in place over 20 years.
 Psychologists Lynn Blyth, Ph.D., and Joan Manheimer, Ph.D., are both available for sessions.
 Many fertility clinics refer patients to external counselors but CU believes it’s important to have counseling in-house in order to meet patient needs efficiently and effectively.
 In addition to meeting with patients, CU counselors correspond with the fertility physicians each week to go over each patient’s progress.

 When patients visit a fertility counselor, topics discussed will vary depending on the particular situation.
-Topics may include the decision to use donor eggs, donor sperm or issues that may arise when a couple is raising a child that is not genetically related to both the mother and father.
+Topics may include the decision to use donor eggs or sperm and issues that may arise when a couple is raising a child that is not genetically related to both the mother and father.

 Other reasons couples may seek out fertility counseling include:

 - Failed in vitro fertilization (IVF) cycles (patient may be depressed)

 - Couples who disagree on types of treatment (one may want IVF while the other does not).